2019-2020 Dance Season Class Descriptions

 Food & Drink: This is the only area that food and drink are allowed in.
 We encourage healthy snacks and require that all drinks be clear liquids (water, clear Gatorade, etc.) In the event of a spill, please advise the front office so we can clean up the mess as soon as possible.
 No food or drinks, besides water bottles, are allowed in any studio classroom at any time.
 Please do not bring any nut products into the studio.
 We have students with severe nut allergies and must make the studio a safe place for everyone.

 Instructors can be contacted via email.
 All emails are listed on our Staff page.
 Please do not try to catch an instructor between classes.
 Class schedules are very tight and our instructors would like to give your questions and concerns the proper attention.

 Yes!
-The lost and found bin is located in the plastic bin in the bag room at the studio.
+The lost and found bin is located in the bin in the cubby room at the studio.
 Please check the office for lost jewelry or hair items.
 Items will be donated during Winter, Spring, and Summer breaks and when the bin is too full.
-We will let you know via newsletter/bulletin board before items are donated.
+We will let you know via newsletter before items are donated.
 Please check these bins regularly.
 Miller Street Dance Academy is not responsible for lost or stolen items.

 Winter and Spring Parent Observation Weeks are the only times parents and families are invited into the classroom.
 During the rest of the dance season, our classes are closed-door sessions.
 Please do not open the door during class time.